sathish-t/nanopore-mod-course/materials/sequence-align-pycoqc.md

 well as some metadata such as the label of the pore that sequenced this strand.
 Fast5 files can contain one read per file or multiple reads.
 Recently, fast5 files were replaced by the more efficient `.pod5` files.
-We will use fast5 files in this session and pod5 files in a later session.
 These are not plain text files and cannot be inspected directly on the command line.

 #### Fasta/fastq/bam files contain DNA sequences